Holidays

 72. Cheese Soufflé

 Trying to make a soufflé before a big gathering might feel intimidating, but your guests will love the light, cheesy taste.
-Be sure to follow the recipe carefully, as it does take some technique to whip your egg whites into a light, frothy mixture.
+Be sure to follow the recipe carefully, as it does take some technique to whip your egg whites into the light, pillowy mixture required for this classy Thanksgiving side.

 73. Pull-Apart Garlic Bread